 It's only after you've done this type of measurement a few times that you really come to grips with the extraordinarily high impedances that exist in some circuits.
 Even printed circuit tracks may be suspect unless the appropriate points are protected by a guard track or similar (which is not possible with Veroboard).
 If you've never heard of a 'guard track', see Designing With Opamps, High Impedance Amplifiers.
 The guard track (or ring) effectively 'bootstraps' the enclosed circuit, protecting it from external (surface) leakage.

 Noise may be a problem when taking measurements like this, because impedances are all very high.
 Some meters are better than others at rejecting mains hum and other extraneous noise, which can make the final reading unsteady.
 If the impedance is particularly high, you can't even use a capacitor to filter it out, because the cap's dielectric may not be much better than the device being tested.
-You can use a small (preferably polypropylene) cap in parallel with the meter, as they have a very high resistance dielectric.
-This will make the measurement process a little slower though, because the cap has to charge via the external resistance of perhaps several GΩ, and the final circuit may still not be able to eliminate 50/60Hz hum effectively, but the arrangement shown in Figure 2 has been used and is very successful.
+You can use a larger (preferably polypropylene) cap in parallel with the meter (rather than the 10nF cap shown above), as they have a very high resistance dielectric.
+This will make the measurement process a little slower though, because the cap has to charge via the external resistance of perhaps several GΩ, and the final circuit may still not be able to eliminate 50/60Hz hum effectively.
+The arrangement shown in Figure 2 has been used many times now, and is very successful.

 If this is something you discover you need to use often, it would be worthwhile to make up a very short lead for your meter (essentially a banana plug with a stub of wire), with an alligator clip at the end to hold one end of the DUT.
 Make another short lead for the common terminal on the meter.
 The negative of the external supply clips onto the the common lead, and the positive goes to the other end of the DUT.
 This helps to minimise external hum pickup, and also ensures that there is the greatest possible impedance at all points of interest.